Every Tuesday and Friday. Free with Museum Admission. Ages 3-5.

 Rush Hour by Christine Loomis

-This week we’ll explore the different ways people travel around New York City, from historical modes of transport to modern day wonders.
-Children will then make their own three-dimensional rolling coach.
+This week we’re exploring the different ways people travel around the city—from historical modes of transport to modern day wonders.
+Children will then build and decorate a three-dimensional coach.

 New York State of Mind by Billy Joel

 Come celebrate fall with the two excited little dogs in this tale.
 We’ll explore the city as the leaves start to fall, and children will make a fall leaf tree sculpture.

 October 20 and 23

 It’s nearly Halloween!
 Felicity has been waiting 263 years to be able to turn herself into a cat.
 Kids will join in and make a spooky all-seeing witch hat.

 October 27 and 30

 Frankenstein: A Monstrous Parody by Rick Walton and Nathan Hale